Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 {{page.varAccessTokenWarning}} {{page.varAccessTokenAdminWarning}}

 ### Generating Tokens for Service Accounts
-When you connect external services to the Qumulo Core REST API, we recommend creating a service account with limited privileges for each individual service and generating an access token for each service account.
+When you connect external services to the Qumulo REST API, we recommend creating a service account with limited privileges for each individual service and generating an access token for each service account.

 #### To Create a New Service Account